Movatterモバイル変換

 Ariadne is apotent andselectiveagonist of theserotonin5-HT2 receptors, including of the serotonin5-HT2A,5-HT2B, and5-HT2C receptors.[3][8]
 However, it is lessefficacious in activating the serotonin 5-HT2A receptor, including theGq, G11, andβ-arrestin2 signaling pathways, compared to the related drugDOM, and this weakerpartial agonism may be responsible for its lack of psychedelic effects.[3][8]
 In addition to the serotonin 5-HT2 receptors, Ariadne is a lower-affinity agonist of the serotonin5-HT1 receptors.[3]
 Ariadne shows essentially no activity at themonoamine transporters.[3]

-Serotonin 5-HT2A receptor agonists have been found to increasedopamine levels in thenucleus accumbens and othermesolimbic areas and non-hallucinogenic serotonin 5-HT2A receptor agonists like Ariadne may do so without producing psychedelic effects.[1]
-This action may underlie the preliminary observations of effectiveness of Ariadne in the treatment ofparkinsonism in animals and humans.[1]
+Serotonin 5-HT2A receptor agonists have been found to increasedopamine levels in thenucleus accumbens and othermesolimbic areas.[3]
+Non-hallucinogenic serotonin 5-HT2A receptor agonists like Ariadne may produce this effect without causing psychedelic effects.[3]
+This action may underlie the preliminary observations of effectiveness of Ariadne in the treatment ofparkinsonism in animals and humans.[3]

 Chemistry